InjectiveLabs/injective-docs/.gitbook/developers-evm/your-first-smart-contract.md

 # Your First Smart Contract

 {% hint style="info" %}
-* You can find the chain details on the [evm-developers.md](../evm-developers.md "mention") page
+* You can find the chain details on the [EVM developers](./README.md "mention") page
 * You can find an example of a simple Counter contract and deployment instructions within the [injective-foundry-example](https://github.com/InjectiveLabs/injective-foundry-example).
-* You can also read our general-purpose [testnet-deployment.md](guides/testnet-deployment.md "mention") guides.
+* You can also read our general-purpose [testnet-deployment.md](./testnet-deployment.md "mention") guides.
 {% endhint %}

 Building and Deploying smart contracts on Injective should be quite simple.
 As your first example, we'll take a look at a simple Counter smart contract example.

 1. We'll develop the smart contract,
-2. Do a [testnet-deployment.md](guides/testnet-deployment.md "mention") on the Injective's EVM Testnet,
+2. Do a [testnet-deployment.md](./testnet-deployment.md "mention") on the Injective's EVM Testnet,
 3. Query the smart contract using [`cast`](https://getfoundry.sh/cast/reference/overview),
 4. Send a transaction to change the smart contract state using [`cast`](https://getfoundry.sh/cast/reference/overview),